Swallowing sunscreenSunscreen - swallowing; Sunscreen poisoning

-Some suntan lotions contain a type of alcohol called ethanol.
-Children who swallow a large amount of such products may become drunk (intoxicated).
+Some sunscreens contain a type of alcohol called ethanol.
+Children who swallow a large amount of sunscreen that contains ethanol may become drunk (intoxicated).

 Kerr F, Krenzelok EP.
 Salicylates.
 In: Shannon MW, Borron SW, Burns MJ, eds.
-Haddad and Winchester's Clinical Management of Poisoning and Drug Overdose.
+Haddad and Winchester's Clinical Management of Poisoning and Drug Overdose .
 4th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 48.
+Philadelphia, PA: Elsevier Saunders; 2007:chap 48.

 McGee DL.
 Local and topical anesthesia.
 In: Roberts JR, Hedges JR, eds.
 Clinical Procedures in Emergency Medicine .
 5th ed.
 Philadelphia, PA: Elsevier Saunders; 2009:chap 29.

 Seger DL, Murray L. Aspirin and nonsteroidal agents.
 In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice .
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 149.